the-17th-fox/CSARN-Microservice/README.md

-# CSAR-Microservice
+# Civilian and State Authorities Reports and Notifications
-ASP.NET Core WebAPI microservice app for communication with the state authorities.
+ASP.NET Core WebAPI microservice app for communication between civilians and state authorities